Bubbles Academy Logo

 Here, each line is a phrase or 4 beats.
 These four phrases together make our verse.
 We know the refrain is next and is also made up of four phrases.
 Then, we go back to the refrain – four phrases again.
 Music has a formula!

 Another thing that happens when a child listens to music is the whole body gets involved.
-So while they are (without realizing it) soaking up the natural sequencing of music, they are also helping both sides of the brain communicate by moving every part of their body!
+So, while they are (without realizing it) soaking up the natural sequencing of music, they are also helping both sides of the brain communicate by moving every part of their body!
 The more they move, the more the sides of the brain communicate, and the more prepared they will be for advanced learning as they grow – so go ahead and have that dance party!
-This is why singing an instruction for your child can make it more interesting and memorable.
-The melody gets their attention and the natural sequencing makes it easy to remember.
-Listening to different songs can also be a door to expanding vocabulary!
+This is why singing an instruction for your child can make it more exciting and memorable.
+The melody gets their attention, and the natural sequencing makes it easy to remember.
+Listening to different songs can also be a door to expanding vocabulary and building basic skills!

 I hope you feel inspired to share some of your favorite music with your little one!
 I feel a dance party coming on…